'Relief rally' pushes equity markets higher; bonds flat

 The STOXX 600’s banking stock index was up 5.6%, after hitting a fresh all-time low on Friday.

-Hotels, banks and airline stocks all gained more than the broad market, with Delta Air Lines Inc up nearly 6% and Bank of America Corp up nearly 3.5%.
+Hotels, banks and airline stocks all gained more than the broad market, with Delta Air Lines Inc up more than 5% and Bank of America Corp up nearly 2.5%.

 Investors remain cautious in light of rising new COVID-19 infections in Europe, which pose the risk of further restrictions on activity.